MelanieLinares/portfolio-new/site/content/post/new-internal-starbucks-portal-with-an-improved-interface-built-for-better-workflows.md

 duration: 2 months
 introheading: Updating the dashboard UI to lead to a better management workflow
 introbody: >-
+  ### Overview:

   Managing data can be a pain if common actions within an application result in errors or the actions are not easily found within the UI.
 My role involved developing components with React and TypeScript.

+  **Problem:**\

+  The internal Starbucks portal experienced sync issues and error management issues in regards to portfolio percentages.

+  **Solution:**

   The Starbucks management team needed to easily see percentages of funding and re-adjust portfolios, calculations, and cross-portfolio assets within portfolios.
-A main dashboard would allow direct adjustments as well as portfolio-specific views.
+A main dashboard with access to all portfolios and the ability to display cross-portfolio information would be best for user experience.
 theme: green
 typed_list:
   - type: fifty_fifty